MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/July.md

 - [ ] Creating the custom i18n library for the framework
 - [ ] Creating a static site component based system for Youyin using the templating engine
 - [ ] Adding more data to [Youyin](https://youyin.madladsquad.com/) and sister projects
-- [ ] Autogenning the Adobe SourcePro and Google Noto fonts in Funtoo Linux, [FL-10383](https://bugs.funtoo.org/browse/FL-10383)
+- [ ] Auto-genning the Adobe SourcePro and Google Noto fonts in Funtoo Linux, [FL-10383](https://bugs.funtoo.org/browse/FL-10383)
 - [ ] Rework the MadLadSquad website

 ### Phrases in Youyin